MTG/DeepConvSep/README.md

 We separate bassoon,clarinet,saxophone,violing using <a href="http://music.cs.northwestern.edu/data/Bach10.html">Bach10 dataset</a>, which comprises 10 Bach chorales.
 Our approach consists in synthesing the original scores considering different timbres, dynamics, playing styles, and local timing deviations to train a more robust model for classical music separation.

 We have three experiments:

--Oracle: train with the original pieces (obviously overfitting, hence this is the "Oracle")
+-Oracle: train with the original pieces (obviously overfitting, hence this is the "Oracle");

--Sibelius: train with the pieces sythesized with Sibelius software
+-Sibelius: train with the pieces sythesized with Sibelius software;

 -RWC: train with the pieces synthesized using the samples in <a href="https://staff.aist.go.jp/m.goto/RWC-MDB/">RWC instrument sound dataset</a>.

 The score is given in .txt files containing the name of the of the instrument and an additional suffix, e.g. 'bassoon_g.txt'.
 The format for a note in the text file is: onset, offset, midinotename , as the following example: 6.1600,6.7000,F4# .